tinyblogger/tinyblogger/_posts/2024-07-14-how-to-moderate-your-rumble-live-stream-chat-(guide).md

   - Find the “Chat Options” section.
   - Toggle on “Slow Mode” and set the desired time interval between messages.

-#### 4. **Reporting Tools**

-Rumble provides tools for reporting abusive behavior.
-Encourage your viewers to use these tools to report any inappropriate content they encounter.

 - **How to Report Users**:
   - Click on the username of the offending user in the chat.
   - Select “Report” and provide the necessary details.